Ultra-Diffuse Galaxies $-$ A Distinct Population? Dwarf Galaxies in the Coma Cluster and A262 from Deep $u'-g'-r'$ Wendelstein Imaging Data: Data Processing Pipeline

 Additionally, we also expand most masks by convolving them with circular tophat kernel with different expand diameters.
 This also reduces the effect of noise peaks in the outskirts of an object being masked, while the noise valleys are not.
 This way, we create seven masks for each filter band.
 The input parameters are listed in Table \ref{tab:maskparameters1}.

 These seven masks are each optimized for differently sized objects.
 Mask 1, as well as the nearly identical masks 2 and 3, mask small sources, mask 4 and 5 mask medium-sized objects, and mask 6 and 7 mask large galaxies or the extended PSF wings of relatively bright stars.
-Figure \ref{fig:masks} shows these masks applied to a 4$\times$4 pixels binned cut-out image of the $g'$-band stack of Abell 262.
+Figure \ref{fig:masks} shows these masks applied to a 4 $\times$ 4 pixel binned cutout image of the $g'$-band stack of A262.
 Masks 2 and 3 are not shown here because the difference between them and mask 1 is not noticeable on this scale.

-Especially mask 1 is important for an accurate measurement of the UDG's structural parameters as it also masks objects fainter than those detected by \verb+SExtractor+ and, hence, would not have been masked using only the \verb+SExtractor+ segmentation maps.
-Additionally, mask 1, 2, 3, and 4 include more of the faint wings than the SExtracor segmentation maps.
-Masking also these outer wings of objects close to an UDG is crucial as they could not be modelled as a linear background gradient and, hence, would contaminate the Sérsic fits to the UDG`s outer profile.
-The masks for the larger objects do not cover the outermost wings of those objects but for measuring UDG candidates this is not crucial, as these outer wings can be modelled with a linear background by \verb+GALFIT+.
-In the bottom right panel of Figure \ref{fig:masks}, the cutout is shown with all masks applied.
+Mask 1 is especially important for an accurate measurement of the UDG's structural parameters, as it also masks objects fainter than those detected by \verb+SExtractor+ and, hence, would not have been masked using only the \verb+SExtractor+ segmentation maps.
+Additionally, masks 1, 2, 3, and 4 include more of the faint wings than the \verb+SExtractor+ segmentation maps.
+Masking these outer wings of objects close to a UDG is also crucial, as they could not be modeled as a linear background gradient and, hence, would contaminate the Sérsic fits to the UDG`s outer profile.
+The masks for the larger objects do not cover the outermost wings of those objects, but this is not crucial for measuring UDG candidates, as these outer wings can be modeled with a linear background by \verb+GALFIT+.
+In the bottom-right panel of Figure \ref{fig:masks}, the cutout is shown with all masks applied.
 All sources are reliably masked.

 Nevertheless, the largest elliptical galaxies in the cluster are not sufficiently masked.
 To improve the masks, the stack with all masks applied is masked manually.
-Note here that we demask the target galaxy in each mask before combining them (see Section \ref{sec:individualobjectmasks}).
+Note here that we de-mask the target galaxy in each mask before combining them (see Section \ref{sec:individualobjectmasks}).